JankyChris/SudokuSensei/README.md

 ## To Do
   - implement different solving algorithms
+  - display solution as overlay on original input image

 ## Example
   We have as input the following picture of a Sudoku that has not been started: